aldebaran/qibuild/doc/source/contrib/python/coding_guide.rst

-Also, when adding a new action, a good idea is to try to write the functionnality of your action thinking of it as a library, then add tests for the library, and only then add the action.
+Also, when adding a new action, a good idea is to try to write the functionality of your action thinking of it as a library, then add tests for the library, and only then add the action.

 This makes writing tests much easier, and also makes refactoring easier.